Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/exposing-to-internet.md

 To make use of that `production.py` file, you need to tell Django via the `DJANGO_SETTINGS_MODULE` environment variable.

 You will find in `docker-compose.yml` there is already a commented environment variable, simply uncomment that line.
-If you're not using docker compose, simply run `export DJANGO_SETTINGS_MODULE=admin_panel.settings.production` before running the server.
+If you're not using docker compose, simply run `export DJANGO_SETTINGS_MODULE=config.production` before running the server.

 ----